Estimated Reading Time: 15 mins

 Image by freepik

-The mentally traumatic experience I endure in the final few days, use to be my lived experience throughout the entire two weeks of the condition.
-The overall intensity and consistency of symptoms has greatly reduced.
+The mentally traumatic experience I endure in the final few days, use to be my lived experience throughout my entire two weeks with the condition each month.

-Despite the improvement and the joy that brings, I wanted to focus on the final days leading up to my bleed.
+Despite the improvement and the joy that brings, I wanted to focus on the final days leading up to my bleed should other women experience the same.

 The month in which I’m writing this post, was agony.